-- Q.1) Which of the following is/are causes of decline of Mughal Empire? - 1.
-Shift of allegiance of zamindars to nobles from Empire. - 2.
+- Q.1) Which of the following was/were causes of decline of Mughal Empire? - 1.
+Shift of allegiance of zamindars to Empire from nobles. - 2.
 Mutual rivalry, jealousy and contest of power among various groups during later mughal era. - 3.
 Land scarcity due to rise in amirs and mansabs and their ranks.